Senior Police Leadership Micro-credential Certificate

 Foundations Week 6: Policing Operations

 Police-service leaders will gain the practical skills and knowledge needed to provide effective leadership for their organizations while providing a positive influence in their respective communities.
-The module is designed around three main themes: the role of the leader, modelling the way, and communicating to persuade and influence, both inside and outside the police service.
+The module is designed around three main themes: the role of the leader, modeling the way, and communicating to persuade and influence, both inside and outside the police service.

 This module will offer the learner perspectives, principles, and tools required to make analytical and informed decisions in a policing environment.
 Drawing on fundamental insights from economics and statistics, this module will combine theory with application and case studies.
 Learners are expected to offer examples from their experiences of where the topics being covered could have been used in the past and how they could be used in the future.
 This module will combine lectures with in-class workshops and assignments.
 A tablet or computer with Microsoft Excel is required.